 Dr. Stephen Truhon

-Office: Clement 221A and at APSU Center @ Fort Campbell
+Office: Clement 221A and AP 116 @ Fort Campbell

-Phone: (931)221-6333 Main Campus
+Phone: (931)221-6333 Clarksville Campus

 Phone: (931)221-1452 Fort Campbell

 I received my bachelor's degree in psychology at the College of the Holy Cross in Worcester, MA.
-I then went to Michigan State University where I received my master's and doctoral degrees in psychology (emphasis in developmental psychology).
+I then went to Michigan State University, where I received my master's and doctoral degrees in psychology (emphasis in developmental psychology).
 I taught at Michigan State University, Valparaiso University, University of Wisconsin Center, and Winston-Salem State University (21 years!) before arriving at APSU.

 My early work was in the area of developmental psychology.
-I published papers in 1970s and 1980s on children's play and drawings and on adolescents' values.
+I published papers in the 1970s and 1980s on children's play and drawings and adolescents' values.
 In the 1990s, my interests began to change after I was accepted to participate in a summer research program at Armstrong Laboratory at Brooks Air Force Base in Texas.

 As a result of this program, I researched such areas as job analysis and personnel selection.
 I spent four summers at Armstrong Laboratory.
 After the program ended, I found a similar program at the Defense Equal Opportunity Management Institute (DEOMI).
 I spent nine summers there, performing research on test construction, equal opportunity, and toxic leadership.
 I also spent one summer at Naval Personnel Research Studies and Technology researching operational stress.